Mack & Rita: Plot

 Raised by her grandmother, Mack Martin always preferred her company over other children.
 She learned over time to blend in with them, but felt more comfortable doing more adult activities.

 At thirty, Mack has awkward interactions with her peers, so reluctantly plans to join the Palm Springs bachelorette trip for her best friend Carla.
 She arranges for her neighbor Jack to look after her dog Cheese while she is away, but has difficulty relating with him.

 On the first day of the trip, Mack discovers a strange pop-up tent offering the chance to "become her true self".
 So Carla lets her off the hook for going to an impromptu Bad Bunny show.
 The proprietor Luca gets Mack to lie inside what looks to be an old tanning bed and talk about who she wants to be.

 Wishing to be liberated from the responsibilities of youth, Mack ages into a seventy-year-old woman.
 She freaks out upon opening the apparatus and seeing her drastically changed image in a mirror.
 Returning to the house, Carla does not recognise her so tries to throw her out.

-Mack calms Carla down by telling her secrets only they know, and confirming the story behind her jewelery.
+Mack calms Carla down by telling her secrets only they know, and confirming the story behind her jewelry.
 Retracing her steps from when they saw each other earlier, Carla suggests she find the tent and Luca.
 Equipped with a car, Mack leaves the group, promising to be at the bridal shower.
 Returning to the tent site, she discovers he moved on.

 Mack returns to her apartment, bumps into Jack and assumes the identity of Mack's "aunt" Rita.
 She tells him they are house-swapping so Mack can work on a second book.
 'Rita' ends up going to Carla's shower, where she is introduced to Carla's mom Sharon and her wine club.
 Carla encourages her to stay positive, then takes her to various activities to trick her body into changing back, to no avail.